Battle of Cowpens: Patriot counterattack

+Some say the unnamed man shown saving the life of Colonel Washington (on white horse in center) was his waiter.
+Ranney depicted him as a Black man when he painted the incident 65 years later, because he thought a servant ought to be Black, perhaps a slave.
+Tarleton in his own account reports that Washington's cavalry was driven back by British cavalrymen but makes no mention of the duel between him and Washington nor of his being wounded.
+Tarleton was wounded for the first and only time during the Battle of Guilford Courthouse.
+Babits wrote “Howard’s comment that the British officer was “believed to be Tarleton” sums up the “duel.”

+It was now 8:00 a.m., and the battle had lasted approximately one hour.
+Washington pursued Tarleton for 16 miles but gave up the chase when he came to the plantation of local planter Adam Goudylock near Thicketty Creek.
+Tarleton was able to escape capture by forcing Goudylock to serve as guide.

 Aftermath

-Morgan's army took 712 prisoners, which included 200 wounded.
-Even worse for the British, the forces lost (especially the British Legion and the dragoons) constituted the cream of Cornwallis's army.
-Additionally, 110 British soldiers were killed in action, and every artilleryman was either killed or incapacitated by wounds.
-Tarleton suffered an 86 percent casualty rate, and his brigade had been wiped out as a fighting force.
-John Eager Howard quoted Major McArthur of the 71st Highlanders, now a prisoner of the Americans, as saying that "he was an officer before Tarleton was born; that the best troops in the service were put under 'that boy' to be sacrificed."
-An American prisoner later recounted that when Tarleton reached Cornwallis and reported the disaster, Cornwallis placed his sword tip on the ground and leaned on it until the blade snapped.
+Morgan's army took 712 prisoners, 200 of whom were wounded.
+110 officers and soldiers of Tarleton's force had been killed in action, and all of his artillerymen were dead or severely wounded.
+Strategically, the battle meant that some of the best units in Cornwallis' army had been destroyed or severely weakened.
+Tarleton's brigade, which had suffered an 86% casualty rate, had been wiped out as a fighting force.
+Howard quoted McArthur of the 71st Highlanders, now an American prisoner, as saying "he was an officer before Tarleton was born; that the best troops in the service were put under "that boy" to be sacrificed."
+An American prisoner of war later recounted that when Tarleton reached Cornwallis and reported the disaster, Cornwallis placed his sword tip on the ground and leaned on it until the blade snapped.

-Historian Lawrence E. Babits has demonstrated that Morgan's official report of 73 casualties appears to have only included his Continental troops.
-From surviving records, he has been able to identify by name 128 Colonial soldiers who were either killed or wounded at Cowpens.
-He also presents an entry in the North Carolina State Records that shows 68 Continental and 80 militia casualties.
+Babits has demonstrated that Morgan's official report of 73 casualties appears to have only included his Continental troops.
+From surviving records, Babits identified by name 128 American officers and soldiers who were either killed or wounded at Cowpens.
+He also presents an entry in the North Carolina state records that shows 68 Continental and 80 militia casualties.
 It would appear that both the number of Morgan's casualties and the total strength of his force were about double what he officially reported.

 Tarleton's apparent recklessness in pushing his command so hard in pursuit of Morgan may be explained by the fact that, up until Cowpens, every battle that he and his British Legion had fought in the South had been a relatively easy victory.
-He appears to have been so concerned with pursuing Morgan that he quite forgot that it was necessary for his men to be in a fit condition to fight once they caught him, though Cornwallis himself did press Tarleton to take aggressive action.
+He appears to have been so concerned with pursuing Morgan that he quite forgot that it was necessary for his men to be in a fit condition to fight once they caught him; though Cornwallis did press Tarleton to take aggressive action.